To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

-According to New York University’s Langone Medical Center, more than 8.3 million Americans ― or an estimated 3.4 percent of the adult population ― suffer from a serious mental health issue.
+According to New York University’s Langone Medical Center, more than 8.3 million Americans ― or an estimated 3.4 percent of the adult population ― suffer from a serious mental health disability.

 Many individuals pursue Social Security disability as a result of mental illness.
 Some don’t believe that you can receive a favorable decision if you have a mental disability, but you can.